anhnguyendepocen/DeepLearningWorkshop/03_intro_to_model_validation/exercises/03_diamond_regr_with_cv.md

 1. In a new blank script, by copy/pasting, see if you can make a new model with these hyperparameters, which is trained on ALL the data
 2. Use the model to predict on all the data and make a scatter plot of `y_true` versus `y_pred`
+3. How does this performance compare the average from part II?